 Since I have to do with horses, it has been my greatest desire to own a house with adjoining barn.
 In 2003, this wish has fulfilled.

-It was early 2003 when asked us the opportunity to move into a house with a yard.
-The property belonged to my husband's family and then we bought this also in 2004.
-The agricultural property is set in the beautiful Hesselberg- recreation area with fantastic riding area and plenty of rest :-).
+It was the beginning of 2003 when we were asked to move into a house with a yard.
+The property belonged to my husband's family and we bought it in 2004.
+The agricultural property is located in the beautiful Hesselberg recreation area with fantastic riding arenas and lots of rest :-).

-To the property includes a large two-family house and, indeed, outbuildings (stables and a barn).
-Since the outbuildings and stables were unused for a long time, we first renovated here diligently to transform it for the horses.
+The property includes a large 2-family house and also outbuildings (stables and a barn).
+Since the outbuildings and stables were unused for a long time, we have diligently renovated here to redesign it for horse keeping.

-The move was then made in the summer of 2003, when I had my two geldings Tali and Sheitan.
-But with two horses did not stop even now times and so it went on with the reconstruction work.
+The move in then took place in summer 2003.
+At that time I had my two geldings Tali and Sheitan.
+But it didn’t stop with two horses and so the renovation work continued.

 The other reconstruction works have not be long in coming, because they were made already in 2004.
 Thus the barn for horse open stable was converted in 2004.
 Here are the horses feeding stalls and, indeed, direct access to the paddock.